A-YES® test kit for the detection of estrogenic effects

 The A-YES® test kit is suitable for the analysis of

 The A-YES® test kit has a low detection limit and is extremely easy-to-use and comes with free analysis software BioVAL® making it ideal for quality control in environmental and food analysis, in addition to various fields of application in biotechnology.
 Click here for more information on estrogens and estrogenic substances.

 |Number of Samples (EEQ)||max.
 40|

 |Limit of Detection*||1.8|

 * ng/L 17β-Estradiol (E2)

-TEFp = translation-elongation factor promotor / hERα = human estrogen receptor alpha gene / GAAp = glucoamylase promotor / phyK = phytase reporter gene.
+TEF = translation-elongation factor promotor / hERα = human estrogen receptor alpha gene / GAA = glucoamylase promotor / phyK = phytase reporter gene.